ncai25/causal-intervention/README.md

 > The nurse examined [the farmer] for injuries because [he] was screaming.

-## Results
+## Plots

-**Attention Intervention:** Heads in layers 4-6 show strongest indirect effects, with head 5.8 and 5.11 contributing most to gender bias results.
+**Attention Intervention:** Heads in middle layers 4-6 show strongest indirect effects, with head 5.8 and 5.11 contributing most to gender bias results.

 ![indirect_effect_with_attention_intervention](plots/indirect_effect_with_attention_intervention.png)